erik-smit/erik-smit.github.io/docs/_posts/2021-09-19-ilce-qx1-wifi-direct.md

 Windows UWP WiFiDirect sample Notes
 =================
-The WiFiDirect sample has some issues for me
+* The **DeviceEnumerationAndPairing** sample makes more sense, because it also contains WiFi Direct.
 * Pairing status doesn't seem to be passed back correctly in the `DeviceInformationUpdate`.
 It always shows unpaired, but trying to connect again says "PairAsync failed: Already Paired".
 Changing the test to `if (result.Status != DevicePairingResultStatus.Paired && result.Status != DevicePairingResultStatus.AlreadyPaired)` works to continue.
 * "Connect operation threw an exception" is a red herring.
 The sample is hardcoded to make a TCP connection to 50001.
 It's not a WiFi Direct thing received from the peer.